ianyepan/.macOS-emacs.d/README.md

 ### ⚠ Note:

 My current workstation is an Arch Linux (WSL2) machine.
 Therefore, the most up-to-date config that I'm using now is actually [here](https://github.com/ianyepan/.wsl-emacs.d).

+99.9% of the things I configured there will work on macOS too.
 <br><br>
 ### Thanks for dropping by!
 This is my personal Emacs configuration (tested on GNU Emacs 27 and 28).
 If you